 The best way to pay off multiple credit cards will likely depend on several factors, including your current debt levels and the Annual Percentage Rate (APR) on each credit card.
 Here are some methods for paying down credit card debt.

 Paying off the debt on the card with the highest interest rate first is one method to reduce credit card debt.
 This is called the “debt avalanche method.”
 While some advocate for paying off your smallest debt first because it seems easier, you may save more on interest over time by chipping away at high-interest debt.

 Once you pay off the credit card with the highest APR, then you take that payment amount and add it to the minimum payment for the credit card with the second-highest APR, which can help you pay it down faster.
 Continue this method as you pay off each credit card account.

 One caveat: If you are close to the maximum credit limit on one card, start by paying down that card so that the interest charges don’t send you over your credit limit, which could result in fees.

-What about 0% APR credit card offers?
+Balance transfer to a 0% APR credit card

 You may also be interested in